t3hmun/t3hsite/_posts/2015-10-03-part-03-clean-basic-html.md

 Also delete the `/css/` and `/_sass/` directories.
 That will be started that from scratch later.
-The besic page does not require any CSS.
+To begin with the page will rely entirely on the browser's own CSS.

 ## The HEAD